LOGre/cura-build/README.md

 # cura-build-i386

 This repository contains build scripts used to build Cura and all dependencies from scratch on a Linux i386 machine.
-Tested on a Ubuntu Trusty () setup.
+Tested only on an Ubuntu Trusty (14.04) setup.
-Highly experimental : The version numbering is based on the current official Cura github hash at the time it was las tested, and some dependencies might require manual installing.
+Experimental : Some dependencies might require manual installing.

 ## OS X